turkish-nlp-suite/turkish-nlp-suite.github.io/_posts/2025-09-21-spacy-morpho.markdown

     plt.show()
 ```

 then run our shiny code on the Havadis data.
-All dataset is couple of GBs, hence we'll process the first 100 documents from the dataset. each document is a newspaper article and contains enough data for counting purposes.
+All dataset is couple of GBs, hence we'll process the first 100 documents from the dataset.
+Remember each document is a newspaper article and contains enough number of words for counting purposes.

 ```